Numerical stability of a hybrid method for pricing options: Introduction

 \section{Introduction}

-Following our previous work in \cite{bcz,bcz-hhw} for the Heston and the Heston-Hull-White models, in this paper we further develop and study the hybrid tree/finite-difference approach and the hybrid Monte Carlo technique in order to numerically evaluate option prices.
-In particular, we theoretically study the stability of the hybrid tree/finite-difference numerical scheme for both European and American options.
-Here, we stress the model (and the associated numerical procedure): we consider the Bates model, possibly coupled with a stochastic interest rate.
+Following the work in \cite{bcz,bcz-hhw}, we further develop and study the hybrid tree/finite-difference approach and the hybrid Monte Carlo technique in order to numerically evaluate option prices.
+We concern here with the theoretical study of the stability of the numerical scheme for both European and American options.
+Also, in this paper we stress the model (and the associated numerical procedure) by considering the Bates model \cite{bates}, possibly coupled with a stochastic interest rate following the Vasicek dynamics \cite{Vas}, and we call the full model as Bates-Hull-White.

-The Bates model \cite{bates} is a stochastic volatility model with price jumps: the dynamics of the underlying asset price is driven by both a Heston stochastic volatility \cite{hes} and a compound Poisson jump process of the type originally introduced by Merton \cite{mer}.
-Such a model was introduced by Bates in the foreign exchange option market in order to tackle the well-known phenomenon of the volatility smile behavior.
-Here, we assume a possibly stochastic interest rate following the Vasicek model, and we call the full model as Bates-Hull-White.
-In the case of plain vanilla European options, Fourier inversion methods \cite{CM} lead to closed-form formulas to compute the price under the Bates model.
-Nevertheless, in the American case the numerical literature is limited.
-Typically, numerical methods are based on the use of the dynamic programming principle to which one applies either deterministic schemes from numerical analysis and/or from tree methods or Monte Carlo techniques.

-The option pricing hybrid tree/finite-difference approach we deal with, derives from applying an efficient recombining binomial tree method in the direction of the volatility and the interest rate components, whereas the asset price component is locally treated by means of a one-dimensional partial integro-differential equation (PIDE), to which a finite-difference scheme is applied.
+The option pricing tree/finite-difference approach we deal with, derives from applying an efficient simple (recombining binomial) tree method in the direction of the volatility and the interest rate components, whereas the asset price component is locally treated by means of a one-dimensional partial integro-differential equation (PIDE), to which a finite-difference scheme is applied.
 Here, the numerical treatment of the nonlocal term coming from the jumps involves implicit-explicit techniques, as well as numerical quadratures.
-In comparison to what developed in \cite{bcz,bcz-hhw}, the novelty of this paper is in part related to the application to the Bates-Hull-White process but it mainly consists in the theoretical study of the stability of the resulting numerical scheme for the computation of both European and American options.
-And we stress that we never require the validity of the Feller condition for the Cox-Ingersol-Ross (CIR) dynamics \cite{cir} of the volatility process.
+The procedure applies to other rather general stochastic volatility models (see \cite{bct}) or for problems in insurance (see \cite{GMZ}).
+We concentrate here our attention to the Bates-Hull-White model and we give results on the numerical stability.
+Let us mention that, to this purpouse, we never require the validity of the Feller condition for the Cox-Ingersol-Ross (CIR) dynamics \cite{cir} of the volatility process.